stats9/cmpp/README.md

-# CompetingRiskR
+# cmpp: Parametric Modeling for Competing Risks

 ## Overview
-`cmpp` is an R package designed to facilitate parametric modeling and inference for cumulative incidence functions in competing risks scenarios.
+`cmpp` is an R package designed to facilitate parametric modeling and inference for cumulative incidence functions (CIFs) in competing risks scenarios.
 The package implements methods discussed in seminal works by Jeong and Fine (2006, 2007), with efficient computation powered by Rcpp for high-performance applications.

 ## Key Features
+- **Parametric Modeling**:
-- Direct parametric modeling of cumulative incidence functions using the Gompertz and Weibull distributions.
+  - Direct parametric modeling of cumulative incidence functions using Gompertz and Weibull distributions.
+  - Support for Generalized Chance Models (GCM), Proportional Odds Models (POM), and Proportional Hazards Models (PHM).
+- **Regression Models**:
+  - Proportional hazards and proportional odds models.
+  - Flexible generalized odds rate models.
+  - Covariate-adjusted CIF estimation.
+- **Likelihood-Based Inference**:
-- Maximum likelihood estimation for parametric regression models.
+  - Full maximum likelihood estimation.
+  - Delta method for confidence intervals and variance estimation.
+- **Goodness-of-Fit Tests**:
-- Support for goodness-of-fit tests and evaluation of proportional hazards or proportional odds assumptions.
+  - Evaluation of proportional hazards or proportional odds assumptions.
+- **Visualization**:
+  - Plot cumulative incidence functions (CIFs) with confidence intervals.
+  - Adjust CIFs based on covariate values.
+- **High-Performance Computation**:
-- Fast computation using Rcpp integration.
+  - Fast computation using Rcpp and Eigen integration.
-- Application to clinical and epidemiological studies with competing risks.

 ## Background
 Competing risks occur when multiple types of events prevent the observation of a particular event of interest.
 Traditional survival analysis often misrepresents such data, as it fails to account for competing risks.
-This package provides parametric methods for cumulative incidence functions (CIF), offering a more direct and interpretable analysis than traditional cause-specific hazard models.
+This package provides parametric methods for cumulative incidence functions (CIFs), offering a more direct and interpretable analysis than traditional cause-specific hazard models.

 ## Implemented Methods
 1. **Gompertz-Based Cumulative Incidence Models**: